 Armed Services Hospitals, Ships, Medical Units and Research Institutes

 Since Pap tests are going to be decreasing since the HPV vaccine is available, will there be a future in cytotechnology?

 The decline in the Pap test is unlikely to fully affect the United States for 10 years or so.
-The cytotechnologist is involved in many other areas of the laboratory, including screening and interpretation of non-gynecologic cytology, and has expanded their roles in molecular testing and other image-based studies.
+The cytotechnologist is involved in many other areas of the laboratory, including screening and interpretation of non-gynecologic cytology.
+Less surgically invasive procedures, such as Fine Needle Aspirations (FNAs), lend themselves quick and accurate diagnoses by certified cytotechnologists working with cytopathologists using standard microscopic techniques as well as their expanded roles in molecular testing and other image-based studies.
 Cytotechnology is a field with many opportunities for growth and development.